IanMordaunt/social-network/README.md

   GitHub Repository: https://github.com/IanMordaunt/social-network

-  README-Generator Demo:
+  Video Demo:

   <a name='installation'></a>
   ## Installation

-  init inquirer
+   "express": "^4.17.2"
+   "moment": "^2.29.1"
+   "mongoose": "^6.2.1"
+   "nodemon": "^2.0.15"

   <a name='usage'></a>
   ## Usage

-  To assist in the generation of a ReadMe file
+  To create a social network with friends and share thought between one another.
+Being able to react or responde to the thoughts of each user or friend.

   <a name='contribute'></a>
   ## Contributers